Mumbles Pier

 The Grade II listed structure of Mumbles Pier is an 835 ft long Victorian pleasure pier built in 1898.
 It is located at the south-western corner of Swansea Bay near the village of Mumbles, within the city and county of Swansea, Wales.
+The pier is used for fishing and tourism, offering panoramic views of Swansea Bay with the Mumbles Lighthouse on one side and Port Talbot on the other.

 History

 Construction

 Designed by W. Sutcliffe Marsh and promoted by John Jones Jenkins of the Rhondda and Swansea Bay Railway, the pier opened on 10 May 1898 at a cost of £10,000.
 It was the western terminus for the world's first passenger carrying horsecar railway, the Swansea and Mumbles Railway; and a major terminal for the White Funnel paddle steamers of P & A Campbell, unloading tourists from routes along the River Severn and Bristol Channel.

 Heyday

 In the summer of 1899, Will C. Pepper, father of the musicians Harry S. Pepper and Dick Pepper, founded a long-running concert party on the pier called the White Coons.

 The Amusement Equipment Company (AMECO) gained a licence to operate the pier from 1 October 1937.
 The pier was requisitioned in World War II, but AMECO acquired the freehold in 1957, extensively reconstructing the facility and adding a landing jetty.
 A new arcade was built on the pier's frontage in 1966.
 AMECO spent between £25,000 and £30,000 per annum on the maintenance and replacement of the steelwork between 1975 and 1985.